XionVolt/Amazify/README.md

 *   `styles/`: contains CSS files for styling and layout
 *   `images/`: contains images used in the project and those which will be used in the future
 *   `amazon.html`: the main entry point of the application
+*   `Tests`: Contain Tests to check if code working as expected .

 ### Installation
 ---------------